Logan Lucky

-Logan Lucky is a 2017 American caper comedy film directed by Steven Soderbergh, based on a screenplay written by his wife Jules Asner (credited as Rebecca Blunt).
+Logan Lucky is a 2017 American caper comedy film directed by Steven Soderbergh, based on a screenplay credited to Rebecca Blunt.
 Soderbergh came out of retirement to direct the film and distributed it independently through his own company, Fingerprint Releasing.
 The film features an ensemble cast consisting of Channing Tatum, Adam Driver, Riley Keough, Daniel Craig, Seth MacFarlane, Katie Holmes, Hilary Swank, Katherine Waterston, and Sebastian Stan.
 The film follows the Logan family and their attempt to rob the Charlotte Motor Speedway while avoiding both racetrack security and the FBI.

 Logan Lucky premiered in Knoxville, Tennessee on August 9, 2017, and was theatrically released in the United States on August 18, 2017 by Bleecker Street.
 The film received positive reviews, with many critics praising the cast's performances and Soderbergh's direction, and grossed $48 million worldwide.

 Plot

 West Virginian Jimmy Logan is laid off from his construction job in the tunnels underneath the Charlotte Motor Speedway for failing to inform the manager about his leg injuries during his football career in high school.
-He is close to his daughter, Sadie, who lives with her mom, Bobbie Jo, and Bobbie Jo's wealthy husband, Moody.
-Sadie performs in beauty pageants, and Jimmy's hair stylist sister, Mellie, does her hair.
-Bobbie Jo and Moody plan on moving to Lynchburg as Moody plans to open up a new car dealership.
+He is close to his daughter Sadie, who lives with her mom Bobbie Jo, and Bobbie Jo's wealthy husband Moody.
+Sadie performs in beauty pageants, and Jimmy's hair stylist sister Mellie, does her hair.
+Bobbie Jo and Moody plan on moving to Lynchburg as he plans to open up a new car dealership.

 Jimmy goes to a bar tended by his ex-soldier brother Clyde, who lost his lower arm while he was a soldier in the Iraq War.
 Max Chilblain, a pretentious NASCAR team owner, makes fun of Clyde's disability, leading to a fight with Jimmy, while Clyde sets fire to Max's car.
-The next day, Jimmy tells Clyde his plan to rob the Speedway, exploiting his knowledge of its underground pneumatic tube system for moving its vast amount of money.
+The next day, Jimmy tells Clyde his plan to rob the Speedway, exploiting his knowledge of its underground pneumatic tube system for moving its vast amount of cash.

-Clyde and Jimmy recruit their younger sister Mellie, incarcerated safe-cracker Joe Bang, and Joe's dimwitted younger brothers, Sam and Fish.
+Clyde and Jimmy recruit Mellie, incarcerated safe-cracker Joe Bang, and Joe's dimwitted younger brothers, Sam and Fish.
 The team plan to break Joe out of prison and return him later that day.
 Clyde intentionally gets himself sent to the same prison on a minor charge.

-With the unknowing help of a woman working at the vault, Mellie, Sam and Fish infest the Speedway's tube system with painted cockroaches, determining which tubes go to the vault.
+With the unknowing help of Gleema, a woman working at the vault, Sam and Fish infest the Speedway's tube system with painted cockroaches, determining which tubes go to the vault.
 While gathering supplies, Jimmy meets his former schoolmate Sylvia, who gives him a tetanus shot inside her mobile clinic, which is in need of donations.
-Jimmy learns that construction at the speedway is being completed ahead of schedule, forcing them to mount the heist a week earlier, during the much busier Coca-Cola 600 race on Memorial Day weekend.
+When Jimmy learns that construction at the speedway is being completed ahead of schedule, they are forced to mount the heist a week earlier, during the much busier Coca-Cola 600 race on Memorial Day weekend.